CORONAVIRUS (COVID-19) EMERGENCY PLAN FOR BISHOP’S FUNERAL HOME

 - We are still available 24/7 to serve the needs of our community.

-- Due to the COVID19 pandemic and for the safety of the public and our staff, we ask that you call ahead to set up appointments or to enter the building.
+- Due to the COVID19 pandemic and for the safety of the public and our staff, we ask that you call ahead to set up appointments.

-- Funeral home staff will be using safety equipment such as masks, gloves and other items when entering all other establishments to help ensure everyone’s safety.
+- Funeral home staff will be using safety equipment such as masks, gloves and other items when entering all other establishments for funeral related duties to help ensure everyone’s safety.

 - If you have need of immediate assistance, due to the death of a loved one, or urgent matters regarding a loved one under our care please call (506) 458-1885 and we will be there to help you.